Golfer's elbow

 • Extracorporeal shockwave therapy: This is a non-invasive way of applying sound waves to your elbow to help heal it.

-Our experts can recommend a course of physical therapy that will include exercises to strengthen the muscles around the damaged tendon and maintain flexibility in the joint.
-Some exercises they may suggest include:
+Yes, we offer physiotherapy for golfer's elbow.
+Our experts can recommend a course of physical therapy that includes exercises to strengthen the muscles surrounding the damaged tendon and maintain joint flexibility.
+Some exercises they may suggest are:

 • Forearm rotation